Distance of a shadow

 The installation comes to life visually through a grid-like framework of wood-stained markers signifying the distance the shadow is falling from the visitor.
 There are 16 markers set out in 10 m intervals, from 0 m to 50 m.

-The installation continues after sunset with spotlights sequenced to alternate, creating a pattern of light in place of the sun.
-Through different opportunities to experience the scale of winter sun and shadows during these winter months, explorers to the estate gain a new perspective of light and shadow.
+The installation continues after sunset with spotlights sequenced to alternate, creating a pattern of light in place of the sun, enabling explorers to gain a new perspective of light and shadow.

 The ground impact was a careful consideration for the installation.
-By using a ground spike, more commonly found in fencing, the installation has strength and once removed from the site, it doesn’t leave a trace.
+By using a ground spike, more commonly found in fencing, the installation has strength — when removed from the site, it doesn’t leave a trace.
 It’s similar to a giant tent peg, which ties in well with the field’s purpose for camping during the summer months.

 We utilised UK-grown hemp as a hemp fibre panel for the lettering and numbers — one of the first applications of its kind.
 The material was chosen for its sustainability and reddy-brown colour which contrasts with the warmth of wood-stain beneath.
 Each component has a unique patina and structure to it, especially when the sunlight catches it.